2026

 Global FINALS

-1. Finalists will refine and expand their regional submission.
+1. Finalists will refine and expand their regional submission to no less than 1,000 and no more than 1,500 words.

 2. Finalists with have 9 days to submit a new version in the same Word doc format